All-In-One Or Build Your Own Aquarium

 Building your aquarium piece by piece is more time consuming, however, this option may save you a few bucks.
 If you have patience you can start building your aquarium with minimal equipment to get the saltwater flowing.
 Start by buying a tank and powerhead to create flow.

-Once your tank is up and water is running, you can install a filtration system by adding a protein skimmer in your tank or under your tank in a sump.
+Once your tank is up and water is running, you can install a filtration system and protein skmmer.
 If using a sump, you will also need a recirculating pump to circulate water from the sump to the tank.

-Add some live rocks to your tank and/or sump to encourage the growth of bacteria to help in the cycling process.
-While your tank is cycling, you can add a light and any other equipment.
-You can also buy everything at once, and set the equipment up together.
+Add some live rocks to your tank and/or sump to encourage the growth of bacteria and begin the cycling process.
+While your tank is cycling, you can add a light.
+You could also buy all the equipment at once, and set up the equipment together.

 All-in-one aquariums are an easy way to start keeping aquariums.
 All-in-one aquariums take the hassle out of researching and buying individual equipment and can be assembled and running with saltwater the first day.

-Build your aquariums take more time to source materials and to build your tank.
-If you have patience and build slowly, you could save a couple of bucks in the process.
+Building your own aquarium may take more time, especially to source each piece of equipment, but if you have patience and build slowly, you could save a couple of bucks in the process.
 For new reefers, however, we recommend keeping it simple and make your first aquarium an all-in-one.